kubecost/docs/cloud-integration.md

 - _FAILED_CONNECTION_: All required Cloud Configuration values are filled in, but a connection with the Cloud Provider cannot be established.
-This is indicative of a typo in one of the Cloud Configuration values or an issue in how the connection was set up in the Cloud Provider's Console.
+This is indicative of a typo in one of the Cloud Configuration values or an issue in how the connection was set up in the CSP's Console.
 The assignment of this status varies between Providers but should happen if there if an error is thrown when an interaction with an object from from the Cloud Service Provider's SDK occurs.